ying-tang/help-documentation/_keystone/Managing_Users_and_Projects.md

 - **heat_stack_owner** allows the user to create heat stacks in the project.
 This role must be manually assigned, and should never be assigned to a user that is also assigned the **heat_stack_user** role.
 - **heat_stack_user** is a role automatically assigned by Heat to the users it creates.
 This role is restricted from all API access and should never be explicitly assigned to any user.

-The cloud_admin role is restricted to cloud and project management actions.
+The `cloud_admin` role is restricted to cloud and project management actions.
 A higher set of privileges is granted exclusively to the **admin** role, which includes administrative actions for services, domains and roles, networks, and identity providers.
-The **admin** role is restricted to IBM and is not granted to the customer.
+The **admin** role is restricted to IBM, and it is not granted to the customer.

-With your IBM Blue Box Cloud installation you receive one user with cloud_admin privileges who can create other projects and users.
-The cloud_admin can grant users cloud_admin and lower privileged roles.
+With your IBM Blue Box Cloud installation you'll receive one user with `cloud_admin` privileges who can create other projects and users.
+The `cloud_admin` can grant users `cloud_admin` and lower privileged roles.

 Identity Feature | cloud_admin | project_admin (within project) |  \_member\_